How Maternity, Paternity & Parental Leave Work in Quebec: What Parents need to Know

 Here is the fun part: if both parents take a minimum number of shareable weeks, bonus weeks unlock.
 Yes, QPIP rewards teamwork (nudge to your partner).

-You have two plans to chose between, and this is one of the most important decisions you will make.
+You have two plans to choose between, and this is one of the most important decisions you will make.
 You cannot switch plans once the choice is made.

 Under the basic plan, you receive a lower weekly amount but for more weeks; under the special plan, you receive a higher weekly amount for fewer weeks as follows: